olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

 #### Install the mLRS Lua Script ####

-Once mLRS is installed, you can verify that every is working as expected using the Lua script, instructions are found [here](../LUA.md).
+Once mLRS is installed, you can verify that everything is working as expected using the Lua script, instructions are found [here](LUA.md).

 ### ESP32 Wireless Bridge ###

 <img src="images/Frsky_R9M_M5Stamp_C3U_installed.jpg" width="360px">

 The mLRS git repository includes an Arduino sketch which allows several supported ESP32 boards to be used as a wireless bridge.
-This allows one to connect the serial port to Ground Control Software wirelessly.
-Two of these boards, the M5Stamp Pico Mate and the M5Stamp C3U Mate have pinouts which are able to connect directly to the serial pins on the R9M Tx module.
-The [M5Stamp C3U Mate](https://shop.m5stack.com/collections/m5-controllers/products/m5stamp-c3u-mate-with-pin-headers) is the easiest option as it can be flashed using its USB port however, it does not support Bluetooth Classic.
-If you want to use Bluetooth Classic to connect to your GCS or want to access the CLI wirelessly, then the [M5Stamp Pico Mate](https://shop.m5stack.com/products/m5stamp-pico-diy-kit) is the recommended choice.
+This allows a wireless connection to Ground Control Software.
+Two of these supported boards, the M5Stamp Pico Mate and the M5Stamp C3U Mate have pinouts which are able to connect directly to the serial pins on the R9M Tx module.
+The [M5Stamp C3U Mate](https://shop.m5stack.com/collections/m5-controllers/products/m5stamp-c3u-mate-with-pin-headers) is the easiest option as it can be flashed using its USB port, however, it does not support Bluetooth Classic.
+If you want to use Bluetooth Classic to connect to your GCS and/or want to access the CLI wirelessly, then the [M5Stamp Pico Mate](https://shop.m5stack.com/products/m5stamp-pico-diy-kit) is the recommended choice.
 Both of these modules use the 2.4 GHz band for the wireless bridge and will work well with 868/915 MHz systems like the R9 as the separate frequency band minimizes interference.

 #### ESP32 Wireless Bridge | Programming the M5Stamp C3U Mate ####

 __Be sure to unplug the M5Stamp C3U Mate from the back of the R9M when programming via USB to avoid feeding 5 volt power back to R9M which might cause damage.__

-To install the sketch on the M5Stamp C3U Mate, use the Arduino IDE:
+To install the sketch on the M5Stamp C3U Mate:
+  - Open the Arduino IDE.
+  - If not already installed, install the ESP32 core using the Boards Manager.
   - Open the mlrs-wireless-bridge.ino sketch from the mLRS esp/mlrs-wireless-bridge folder.
-  - Edit the mlrs-wireless-bridge.ino file to uncomment only the MODULE\_M5STAMP\_C3U\_MATE\_FOR\_FRSKY\_R9M define.
+  - Edit the sketch to uncomment only the MODULE\_M5STAMP\_C3U\_MATE\_FOR\_FRSKY\_R9M define.
   - Select the ESP32C3 Dev board in the IDE.
   - Connect the M5Stamp C3U Mate via USB to your computer while holding down the center button.
-  - Upload the sketch via the IDE.
+  - Upload the sketch.

 #### ESP32 Wireless Bridge | Programming the M5Stamp Pico Mate ####

 Programming the Pico Mate is straightforward using a USB TTL serial adapter which supports the DTR and RTS pins.
 The adapter which comes with the [M5Stamp Pico DIY Kit](https://shop.m5stack.com/products/m5stamp-pico-diy-kit) is the most convenient and the kit includes the Pico Mate module.
-You can solder the 6 pin female header connector to the appropriate pins on the module and plug in the kit's serial adapter directly (recommended).
-Or, if you prefer to leave off the programming connector, it is possible to insert the serial adapter pins into the appropriate thru-holes on the module and hold it in place with some pressure at an angle as to ensure continuous contact with all 6 pins during the programming process.
+It is recommended to solder the 6 pin female header connector to the appropriate pins on the module and plug in the kit's serial adapter directly.
+Alternatively, if you prefer to leave off the programming connector, it is possible to insert the serial adapter pins into the appropriate thru-holes on the module and hold it in place with some pressure at an angle as to ensure continuous contact with all 6 pins during the programming process.

 To program the M5Stamp Pico Mate follow the steps above for the M5Stamp C3U Mate adjusting to the M5Stamp Pico Mate where appropiate.
 You can select the Bluetooth Classic protocol if you prefer.